 Hoff’s fat pad or the infrapatellar fat pad is a cylindrical piece of fat that is situated under and behind the patella bone within the knee.
 It is very rich in nerve supply.

-It is also called as patellar tendon lateral condyle friction syndrome.
+It is also called patellar tendon lateral condyle friction syndrome.

 Pathophysiology of Hoffa Syndrome

 Hoffa syndrome can result from acute trauma or chronic injury.
-Fat pad can get irritated due to direct trauma to the anterior aspect of the knee or during the course of time.
+The fat pad can get irritated due to direct trauma to the anterior aspect of the knee or during the course of time.

 Mostly, this occurs because of hyperextension of the knee.
 Sports that require frequent kicking or jumping, such as football or volleyball may increase the risk.